zarqman/can_has_state/README.md

-If you really want event-changing methods, it's just as straight-forward to write them as normal methods instead of attempting to cram them into a DSL:
+If you really want event-changing methods, it's just as straight-forward to write them as normal methods instead of attempting to cram them into a DSL.

     def delete!
       self.state = 'deleted'
       save!
     end

-When save!() is called, the state changes will be validated and all will be called.
+When `save!` is called, the state changes will be validated and all triggers will be called.

-== Notes on triggers and initial state
+## Notes on triggers and initial state ##

-can_has_state relies on the ActiveModel::Dirty module to detect when a state attribute has changed.
+`can_has_state` relies on the `ActiveModel::Dirty` module to detect when a state attribute has changed.
 In general, this shouldn't matter much to you.

 However, triggers involving initial values can be tricky.
-If your database schema sets the default value to the initial value, :on_enter and custom triggers will *not* be called because nothing has changed.
+If your database schema sets the default value to the initial value, `:on_enter` and custom triggers will *not* be called because nothing has changed.
 On the other hand, if the state column defaults to a null value, then the triggers will be called because the initial state value changed from nil to the initial state.

-== Compatibility
+## Compatibility ##

 Tested with Ruby 1.9 and ActiveSupport and ActiveModel 3.2.8.